asteriogonzalez/pytest-study/README.md

 ```
 $ pip install pytest-study
 ```

 ## Python versions

-Is tested only in python 2.7, but there's not any deliberated incompatibility with python 3.x versions.
+Is tested only in python 2.7, but there is not any deliberated incompatibility with python 3.x versions.